bariiss/caddy-ratelimit/README.md

 A zone also has a key, which is different from its name.
 Keys associate 1:1 with rate limiters, implemented as ring buffers; i.e. a new key implies allocating a new ring buffer.
 Keys can be static (no placeholders; same for every request), in which case only one rate limiter will be allocated for the whole zone.
 Or, keys can contain placeholders which can be different for every request, in which case a zone may contain numerous rate limiters depending on the result of expanding the key.

 A zone is synomymous with a rate limit, being a number of events per duration.
-Both `window` and `max_events` are required configuration for a zone.
+Both `window`, `max_events` and `restriction_duration` are required configuration for a zone.
 For example: 100 events every 1 minute.
-Because this module uses a sliding window algorithm, it works by looking back `<window>` duration and seeing if `<max_events>` events have already happened in that timeframe.
-If so, an internal HTTP 429 error is generated and returned, invoking error routes which you have defined (if any).
-Otherwise, the a reservation is made and the event is allowed through.
+This means that if a client makes 100 requests in 1 minute, they will be blocked for the next 10 minutes (the restriction duration).

 Each zone may optionally filter the requests it applies to by specifying [request matchers](https://caddyserver.com/docs/modules/http#servers/routes/match).